Ottoman Greece: Taxation and the "tribute of children"

+For last year they took my son and this year my brother.

 Opposition of the Greek populace to taxing or paidomazoma resulted in grave consequences.
 For example, in 1705 an Ottoman official was sent from Naoussa in Macedonia to search and conscript new Janissaries and was killed by Greek rebels who resisted the burden of the devshirmeh.
 The rebels were subsequently beheaded and their severed heads were displayed in the city of Thessaloniki.
 In some cases, it was greatly feared as Greek families would often have to relinquish their own sons who would convert and return later as their oppressors.
 In other cases, the families bribed the officers to ensure that their children got a better life as a government officer.

 Influence on tradition

 After the 16th century, many Greek folk songs (dimotika) were produced and inspired from the way of life of the Greek people, brigands and the armed conflicts during the centuries of Ottoman rule.
 Klephtic songs (Greek: Κλέφτικα τραγούδια), or ballads, are a subgenre of the Greek folk music genre and are thematically oriented on the life of the klephts.
 Prominent conflicts were immortalised in several folk tales and songs, such as the epic ballad To tragoudi tou Daskalogianni of 1786, about the resistance warfare under Daskalogiannis.